Alexismc96/streaming-03-rabbitmq/README.md

 1. Execute the script.
 1. Watch what happens in the listening window.
 1. Do this several times to emit at least 3 different messages.
+-My name is Alexis
+-My son's name is Makari
+-Today's date is 31Jan2023

 ## Version 1: Don't Repeat Yourself (DRY)